 As these enterprises begin updating systems, they require even more technology to control those systems — and our report shows evidence that many of these organizations are choosing Kubernetes for container orchestration.
 As we see interest in containers rising and enterprises must select an orchestration tool, the need for a uniform way to instantiate, deploy and manage Kubernetes clusters is greater than ever before.
-And I’m not the only one who noticed — teams at Pivotal and Google collaborated on a project called Kubo (short for “Kubernetes on BOSH”) to do exactly that.
+And I’m not the only one who noticed — teams at VMware and Google collaborated on a project called Kubo (short for “Kubernetes on BOSH”) to do exactly that.

 I don’t want to give away all the findings in our rich report, so I encourage you to download it and read it for yourself to get a grasp on what the data shows about container adoption, orchestration and the evolving tool sets we need in a rapidly growing industry.